lenaxia/openkore/goKore/01-Concurrency/GOALS.md

 DO NOT CREATE ANY FUNCTIONAL CODE FILES YET.
 We are only creating design documents (low and high level).

 REMEMBER we are documenting information needed to complete a reimplementation in golang, so define things in a way that is conducive to golang best practices

+We are currently working on the Concurrency Error Handling domain